agonon/-Prog1-Projet1/README.md

 # Penrose_Paving:
-What I'm going to implement shortly:
+What I'm going to implement shortly: the homothety of phi, draw the triangle's sides only once and animate the drawing.
--the homothety of phi;
--draw the triangle's sides only once;
--animate the drawing.